auraphp/Aura.Input/README.md

 ```

 (We will discuss later how to set the field type, attributes, and options;
-these will provide hints to your view layer on how to present the field.)
+these will provide hints to our view layer on how to present the field.)

 Setting Filters On The Form